Reasons for not keeping a record of stock holdings

 We added three new portfolios to accommodate subscriber requests without raising the rates.
 The Main ETF (Lower risk) portfolio, the high-risk portfolio (focus is on leveraged ETFs), cryptocurrency and the Precious metals portfolio.
 Tracking all of them would be resource-intensive.
 Instead, we provide several years of back issues to show our past performance.
 We will soon post several years’ worth of data online on all our previously closed positions.

-To summarise: we offer two ETF portfolios – the primary portfolio and a high-risk portfolio that focuses on higher-risk ETFs – in addition to the Precious metals and cryptocurrency portfolios.
-As an added bonus, these portfolios are included in our ETF service.
+To summarise: we offer two ETF portfolios – the primary and high-risk portfolios that focus on higher-risk ETFs – in addition to the Precious metals and cryptocurrency portfolios.
+As a bonus, these portfolios are included in our ETF service.
 The market update service offers all of the above and a lot more.

 Articles of Interest